micro-FPGA/FTDI-Tools/docs/index.rst

 Arrow USB Programmer
 --------------------
 This is a special DLL that makes the FT2232 chip to work with Intel FPGA's.
 Available both for Windows and Linux hosts.
 Only JTAG mode supported on fixed channel A. Default VID/PID is used, programmer is detected by the Product string, user EEPROM is not used.
-In case the EEPROM is erased or rewritten by accidient it is sufficient to store the product string using FT_PROG.
+In case the EEPROM is erased or rewritten by accidient it is sufficient to store the product string using FT_PROG, set "Product Description" to "Arrow USB Blaster".

 Note for Linux users - due to Linux driver restriction it is not possible to use JTAG and UART on the same time with FT2232.
 On windows Channel B can be used as regular COM port.